guedesfelipe/blog/docs/en/docs/python/increasing-performance-sets.md

 ## Conclusion

-So if one day you need to instantiate a set, always try to prefer the creation of the first way, beacause it is more optimized.
-And an extra tip: In case you need to instantiate an empty set, we can only do that by calling the constructor okay?!
+So if one day you need to instantiate a set, always try to use the first option, because it is more optimized.
+And an extra tip: In case you need to instantiate an empty set, we can only do that by calling the constructor, okay?!

-Leave your comment below about the post, see you next time!
+Leave your comment below about the post, see you next time! 😃